RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

    --8<-- "TEST.md"
    ```

-## Using iframes
+## Embedding content using iframes

+You can embed most content inside Tech Docs using iframes which allows integration with most popular documentation, video and diagramming tools such as Microsoft Onedrive documents, Excel sheets and Powerpoint presentations.

+*NB: The default embed code for Microsoft Docx and PPT iframes includes a link inside the iframe which must be removed for the iframe to render correctly.*

 TechDocs uses DOMPurify to strip away extraneous or potentially harmful HTML tags from the produced content.
 This includes iframes to URLs that are not on the list of sanctioned targets.

 You can add domain names to be allowed in iframes within the Roadie settings section.
 Navigate to `Administration` -> `Settings` -> `Tech Docs` and add domains which you are comfortable to be included as iframes into your generated tech docs.

 ## Further reading